skupperproject/skupper-console/README.md

 and open <http://localhost:3000>

-You can also run the console using external endpoints for the skupper controller and skupper flow collector:
+You can also run the console using external endpoints for the skupper collector:

 > `API_HOST_FLOW_COLLECTOR=<flows APIs url> yarn start`

 **remember to enable CORS**
-Both the Skupper-controller and the flow-collector need to enable the CORS.
-We can do that doing ```kubectl set env deployment/<deployment name> USE_CORS=yes``` for each of them.
+The flow-collector need to enable the CORS.
+We can do that doing ```kubectl set env deployment/<deployment name> USE_CORS=yes```.
 For development scope alternatevely you can install and activate this plugin in firefox <https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/> or in chrome <https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino>

 ## Tests